Suboxone Addiction Treatment

 The process of Suboxone withdrawal is rather complex.
 Below is a timeline showing when specific symptoms will show up in the detox process.
 It is important to remember that this timeline varies on a case-by-case basis, as no two individuals or addictions are the same.

 - Days 1 – 3: The physical symptoms will emerge within 6-12 hours after the last Suboxone abuse.
-Unpleasant symptoms may include muscle pain, nausea and diarrhea, but the professionals at the Suboxone drug treatment center will administer medications to facilitate such symptoms.
+Unpleasant symptoms may include muscle pain, nausea, and diarrhea.

 - Days 4 – 7: At this time, insomnia should be expected, since the body will start eliminating the Suboxone, and the psychological effects of Suboxone withdrawal need to be anticipated, very often including anxiety and irritability.